 As for lifestyle changes, she readily admitted that her days are a little different than holding a typical 9-5 job.
 Many times she may need to change her plans as the days may not end when she thinks they will.
 Be flexible and roll with this; sometimes you are out of work early, sometimes you are not.
 The good thing is that every day is different in some way so this is empowering and fun.

 Below are some service opportunities, but if you know of more post them on our Facebook page and share them with others.

+- MedicalMissions.com is a network that allows you to search hundreds of organizations based on your healthcare specialty (including Surgical Tech), part of the world, and health issue(s) of interest.
 Although many individual organizations offer the opportunity to volunteer in a surgical missions, not all accept SAs.
 Following are a few that may; we’d love to hear from you about other opportunities.

 - International Surgical Missions